InternationalTradeAdministration/azure-samples/aks/README.md

-# Demo Application Deployment to Azure Kubernetes Service
+# Azure Kubernetes Services Demo

 A sample SpringBoot application in Kotlin.
 The stack doesn't matter for this demo